 - Substituting an incorrect sound for a correct one

 The cause of speech sound disorder is not well understood in many cases.
-Children who develop speech sound disorder often do have family members with a history of speech or language disorder, highlighting the genetic component of this condition.
+Children who develop speech sound disorder often have family members with a history of speech or language disorder, indicating a genetic component of this condition.

 Treatment for speech sound disorder primarily consists of speech and language therapy.
 A speech-language pathologist can develop a treatment plan that helps children identify and correct the sounds or words they have difficulty saying.
 The speech-language pathologist can show the child how to move their tongue and lips to produce sounds correctly and provide opportunities to practice these skills.

-Most children with speech sound disorder respond well to treatment, and speech difficulties improve over time.
-Milder forms of speech sound disorder have also been known to disappear spontaneously.
+In most cases, children with speech sound disorder respond well to treatment and speech difficulties improve over time.
 When a language disorder is also present, however, the speech disorder has a poorer prognosis and may be associated with specific learning disorders.

 - American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders (5th ed.).
 Arlington, VA: American Psychiatric Publishing